• Skip to primary navigation

 Basically, Buddha bowls are compositions of raw and/or lightly cooked vegetables (and sometimes fruit), tofu, and/or legumes, pleasingly arranged.
 Sometimes they include cooked grains (and to less extent, noodles or zucchini noodles).

-Perfect for solo eaters: Buddha bowls are perfect for solo eaters, as you get your array of different flavors, textures, and colors without a lot of prep.
+Buddha bowls are perfect for solo eaters, since you get an array of different flavors, textures, and colors without a lot of prep.
 Yes, there’s a bit of chopping involved, but if you’re just preparing a fresh bowl for one or two eaters it doesn’t take much time at all.

 This bowl, for example, features a few of the most widely used ingredients for vegan Buddha bowls — cucumbers, tofu, edamame, carrots, sprouts, seeds, and avocado.
 This one has a bit of an Asian spin, so a sesame-ginger dressing or teriyaki sauce pull everything together.